cnabio/cnab-spec/101-bundle-json.md

     - `uniqueItems`: Parameter validation requiring the items included in the user-provided array be unique.
 MUST be a boolean.
 (OPTIONAL)
     - `writeOnly`: Indicates that the value of the parameter is sensitive and cannot be viewed once set or updated.
 MUST be a boolean.
 (OPTIONAL)

-For more information on the supported definition properties, visit the [JSON Schema documentation](https://json-schema.org/)
+For more information on the supported definition properties, visit the [JSON Schema documentation](https://json-schema.org/).

-Evaluation of the validation keywords should conform to the applicable sections of [Section 6 of the JSONSchema specification](https://tools.ietf.org/html/draft-handrews-json-schema-validation-01#section-6).
+Evaluation of the validation keywords SHOULD conform to the applicable sections of [Section 6 of the JSONSchema specification](https://tools.ietf.org/html/draft-handrews-json-schema-validation-01#section-6).

 ## Parameters

-The `parameters` and `definitions` sections of the `bundle.json` define which parameters a user (person installing a CNAB bundle) MAY configure on an invocation image and how those parameters should be validated by a runtime.
-Parameters represent information about the application configuration, and may be persisted by the runtime.
+The `parameters` and `definitions` sections of the `bundle.json` define which parameters a user (person installing a CNAB bundle) MAY configure on an invocation image and how those parameters SHOULD be validated by a runtime.
+Parameters represent information about the application configuration and MAY be persisted by the runtime.

 Parameter specifications consist of name/value pairs.
 The name is fixed, but the value MAY be overridden by the user.
 The parameter definition includes a specification of how to constrain the values submitted by the user.